KSDunne/yoga_flip/README.md

 #### Attractive background that doesn't distract from the foreground

-The background image was chosen, because it has attractive colours that mesh with the overall theme.
+The background image was chosen, because it has attractive colors that mesh with the overall theme.
 It shows a shadow of a person with their legs crossed in a typical yoga manner and a shadow of a tree.
 The background was initially a bit brighter than it is now, however after peer feedback it was blurred and darkened a bit, so that it does not distract from the foreground.

 ![Attractive background](docs/attractive_background.PNG)